ozzieD/rally_slackbot/README.md

 # rally_slackbot
-A slackbot for interacting with CA Agile Central's API
+A slackbot for interfacing with CA Agile Central's API